 A 44-year-old member asked:

-what heavy metals cause kidney disease?
+What heavy metals cause kidney disease?

-1 doctor answer
+1 doctor answer • 5 doctors weighed in

-Nephrology and Dialysis
+Nephrology and Dialysis 26 years experience

 Heavy Metals: The extent of kidney damage caused by heavy metals depends on the dose, route and duration of exposure.
 Cadmium (Cd), mercury (Hg), lead (Pb), platinum (Pt), and Chromium (Cr) and they can cause heavy metal nephropathy and the severity could range from tubular dysfunction to renal failure/death.

 Last updated Sep 6, 2018

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 50% off with $15/month membership